-#33 Replace Rhythmbox with GNOME Music and Decibels in default install
+#33 Replace Rhythmbox with Decibels in default install

 Opened 6 years ago by catanzaro.
-Modified 2 months ago
+Modified a month ago

 We should replace Rhythmbox with GNOME Music in default install.
 In the past, when we discussed this, GNOME Music seemed somewhat slow and buggy and not really ready for prime time.
 It's had several rounds of performance improvements and stabilizations since then, and I think we've reached the point of diminishing returns where quality is going to improve more slowly now and there's less value in continuing to wait.